ALERRT Mission: To provide the best research-based active shooter response training in the nation.

 The ALERRT Center at Texas State University was created in 2002 as a partnership between Texas State University, the San Marcos, Texas Police Department and the Hays County, Texas Sheriff’s Office to address the need for active shooter response training for first responders.
 In 2013, ALERRT at Texas State was named the National Standard in Active Shooter Response Training by the FBI.

-Since 2002, ALERRT at Texas State has been awarded more than $72 million in state and federal grant funding, and has trained more than 130,000 law enforcement and fire officials nationwide in dynamic, force-on-force scenario-based training.
-In this funding cycle, the program is operating on more than $22.7 million for national training.
-We have also trained more than 200,000 civilians in our Civilian Response to Active Shooter Events (CRASE) Avoid-Deny-Defend awareness program.
+Since 2002, ALERRT at Texas State has been awarded more than $126 million in state and federal grant funding, and has trained more than 248,000 law enforcement, fire, EMS, and Emergency Management officials nationwide.
+We have also trained more than 900,000 personnel in our Civilian Response to Active Shooter Events (CRASE) Avoid-Deny-Defend awareness program.

 While much of the training is delivered on-site in cities around the country, ALERRT also has a multimillion-dollar training facility in San Marcos for advanced active shooter response training.